-ICF is accepting donations to support grassroots organizations in Tijuana that provide shelter, food, medicine, psychological support and legal services to the population of migrants and deportees in Tijuana.
+ICF is accepting donations to support grassroots organizations in Tijuana that provide shelter, food, medicine, psychological support and legal services to the growing population of migrants and deportees arriving in the city.

 The project will provide quality pro bono legal services to children, women, and men struggling to be free from conflict, abuse, trafficking, persecution, and torture.
 Such as basic needs like: shelter, food, medicine and psychological support.